Hospital acquired infections are one of the biggest problems facing global healthcare

 The biggest cause of these infections are urinary catheters used during inpatient treatment.
 Read more >

-A step change in preventing catheter related HAIs
+A step change of strategy to prevent catheter related HAIs

-Unlike current coating technology, Camstent’s coating doesn’t attempt to kill bacteria but creates a 'non-stick' surface that resists bacteria colonisation.
+Unlike silver and antibiotic eluting technologies, Camstent’s coating doesn’t attempt to kill bacteria but create a 'non-stick' surface that resists bacteria colonisation.

-By preventing bacteria from attaching to the catheters used during treatment, biofilm development is inhibited, protecting patients from infection.
+By preventing bacteria from attaching to the catheters used during treatment, biofilm development is inhibited, potentially protecting patients from developing an infection.

-The coating is applied to standard Foley catheters during manufacture, making it a cost-effective solution to a significant healthcare problem.
+The coating may be applied to standard Foley catheters during manufacture, potentially offering a cost-effective solution to a significant healthcare problem.
 Read more >

-Our technology employs amphiphilic molecules that can be polymerised over surfaces as secure coatings.
+Our technology employs molecules that resist bacterial attachment, polymerised over surfaces as secure coatings.
 This process yields catheters that may inhibit bacterial biofilm formation without killing microorganisms.
 Useful variations can also be created that may resist blood and protein attachment.

 The Camstent bacteria-phobic coating does not contribute to bacterial resistance, requires no delivery system, and remains intact and effective throughout normal use of the catheter.
 Read more >